 My goal is to continue growing the company, to continue helping to fund a non-profit organization that changed my life, and to continue to find the best candidates for our clients, to help our clients maintain a highly-engaged workforce so they can focus on doing their important work in this world.

 We are not your typical recruiting firm.
 Great business is our goal, but giving back to the community is our mission.
-Hire For Hope sponsors a domestic violence agency to help them provide shelter, educational tools, and services to people in need.

-TEN PERCENT of our profit is gifted to help these individuals escape domestic violence and rebuild their lives.
+TEN PERCENT of our profit is gifted to help individuals escape domestic violence and rebuild their lives.